lambdaclass/lambda_ethereum_rust/README.md

 cargo run --bin ethereum_rust -- --network test_data/genesis-kurtosis.json
 ```
 The `network` argument is mandatory, as it defines the parameters of the chain.
+For more information about the different cli arguments check out the next section.

+### CLI Documentation

+Ethereum Rust supports the following command line arguments:

+* `--network <FILE>`: Receives a `Genesis` struct in json format.
+This is the only argument which is required.
+You can look at some example genesis files at `test_data/genesis*`.
+* `--datadir <DIRECTORY>`: Receives the name of the directory where the Database is located.
+* `--import <FILE>`: Receives an rlp encoded `Chain` object (aka a list of `Block`s).
+You can look at the example chain file at `test_data/chain.rlp`.
+* `--http.addr <ADDRESS>`: Listening address for the http rpc server.
+Default value: localhost.
+* `--http.port <PORT>`: Listening port for the http rpc server.
+Default value: 8545.
+* `--authrpc.addr <ADDRESS>`: Listening address for the authenticated rpc server.
+Default value: localhost.
+* `--authrpc.port <PORT>`: Listening port for the authenticated rpc server.
+Default value: 8551.
+* `--authrpc.jwtsecret <FILE>`: Receives the jwt secret used for authenticated rpc requests.
+Default value: jwt.hex.
+* `--p2p.addr <ADDRESS>`: Default value: 0.0.0.0.
+* `--p2p.port <PORT>`: Default value: 30303.
+* `--discovery.addr <ADDRESS>`: UDP address for P2P discovery.
+Default value: 0.0.0.0.
+* `--discovery.port <PORT>`: UDP port for P2P discovery.
+Default value: 30303.
+* `--bootnodes <BOOTNODE_LIST`: Comma separated enode URLs for P2P discovery bootstrap.

 ## Roadmap